daniya-create23/Skin-Lesion-Scan-ResNet/README.md

 - **Attention Heatmaps**: Highlight diagnostically relevant regions in the input images.
 - **Grad-CAM**: Visualizes the model's focus areas during prediction.

-Example visualizations can be found in the `results/` directory.